Introduction

 What ESG means to us

 We define ESG investing as being based on two fundamental investment principles: investing sustainably and investing responsibly.
 We think of this in terms of what we do and how we do it.
-Environmental, social and governance factors provide a framework to explore the principles of sustainable and responsible investing.
+Environmental, social and governance criteria provide a framework to explore the principles of sustainable and responsible investing.
 Using this framework, we can establish best practice in each part of our business and set targets to monitor our progress against agreed objectives.

 This investment approach is embodied by the following statement on our home page:

-We believe that our investments should deliver not only for our investors, but also create a positive impact for the communities in which we operate.
+We believe that our investments should deliver not only for our investors but also create a positive impact for the communities in which we operate.

 Below, we explore what we mean by this statement and explain how investing for more than just profit has been part of our journey since we commenced business in 1998.
-We hope you find these insights interesting and helpful.

 Motives beyond profit

 Like any commercial business, making profit for our investors and shareholders has always been a core part of what we do.
-It’s what keeps investors coming back and provides us with capital to reinvest alongside those investors, as well as to invest in new ideas and sectors and, importantly, reward our people.
+It’s what keeps investors coming back and provides us with capital to reinvest alongside those investors, as well as to invest in new sectors and ideas and reward our people.
 Making money for investors and shareholders has never been our only aim, however.
 Indeed, had that been our sole focus it is questionable whether our business would have been around for very long.

 Ingenious and the environment

-Having successfully identified and integrated a new sector focus into our investment strategy in the form of clean energy, subsequently known as our Infrastructure division, we identified a further investment opportunity which was to help address the shortage of new housing being built in the UK.
+Having successfully identified and integrated a new sector focus into our investment strategy in the form of clean energy, we identified a further investment opportunity which was to help address the shortage of new housing being built in the UK.
 This had been identified by successive UK governments as a national priority.
 The investment thesis here was developed from a realisation that, following the financial crash of 2008, the banks had stopped providing liquidity to mid-market developers.
 This was compounding the shortage of good quality new housing and we felt we could do something positive to remedy that.
 Once again, we liked the social impact aspect of this investment strategy – the opportunity to help grow the national housing stock, both to buy and rent, in response to a widely recognised public need.

 The implementation of our approach to housing investment was carefully calibrated.
 For example, at the outset we decided to avoid high-end premium residential properties and to focus on the affordable end of construction for family homes and flats, where shortage of liquidity, market demand and public need were most pronounced.
 We began by focusing on the market in the South-east, and this has now expanded to include developments throughout the UK.